 The author of Hebrews reminds his readers how their ancestors rebelled against God in the wilderness after the exodus from Egypt.
-The people of Israel didn’t trust in God’s power to provide.
-They didn’t believe he cared about their need for water.
+The people of Israel didn’t trust God had the power to provide or that he even cared about their needs.

-The writer then urges first-century believers — and us — to not fall into the same trap.
+You and I can fall into the same trap.
 It’s tough to follow God’s commands and live as disciples of Jesus.
-The daily struggle with sin can harden our hearts.
+Our daily struggle with sin can harden our hearts.
 We can begin to doubt God’s goodness.

-Sin tempts us with promises that it can’t deliver.
-Even so, we sometimes think we can give in to temptation — just for a bit.
+Sin tempts us with promises that it cannot deliver.
+Even so, we sometimes think it's worth it to give in to temptation — just for a bit.
 We whisper to our conscience, “Tomorrow I’ll repent and follow God again.”

 If we harden our hearts against God’s voice today, what makes us think we will listen tomorrow?

 Every day, we can choose to listen to God’s voice or to harden our hearts against him.
 And every day, we have an opportunity to encourage one another to keep following Jesus, even when the road is difficult.